Mark-42-max/Happy-New-Year/README.md

 # Happy-New-Year
- A react application to wish happy new year.
+ A happy new year wishing page with react